This article will help you read and understand your pathology report for atypical squamous cells of undetermined significance (ASC-US).

 Why is this important?
 The cells in ASC-US are not cancer cells.

-ASC-US is a relatively common diagnosis in women of all ages.
+ASC-US is a relatively common Pap test result in women of all ages.
 Causes of ASC-US include human papillomavirus (HPV) infection, inflammation of the cervix, postmenopausal status, and prior radiation therapy.

 For most patients, the condition that caused the changes seen in ASC-US will resolve on its own over time.
 However, because ASC-US can be associated with LSIL or other more serious conditions such as high-grade squamous intraepithelial lesion (HSIL) or squamous cell carcinoma, your doctor should arrange for you to have another Pap test in 6 months.

 Why is this important?
-All women diagnosed with ASC-US should be offered a repeat Pap test in 6 months to see if the condition has resolved and to look for other more serious conditions.
+A repeat Pap test in 6 months is recommended for women with ASC-US to see if the condition has resolved.

 When examined under the microscope, the abnormal squamous cells in ASC-US have larger nuclei and slightly increased ratio of nuclear to cytoplasmic area compared to nearby normal squamous cells.
 The nuclei can also be slightly darker and have irregular nuclear membranes.
 Pathologists call cells that look darker than other cells hyperchromatic.

-According to the current guidelines, women who are < 30 years of age and diagnosed with ASC-US should have a repeat Pap test in 6 months.
-If ASC-US is diagnosed again, another Pap test is performed in 6 months.
+According to the current guidelines, women who are < 30 years of age with ASC-US should have a repeat Pap test in 6 months.
+If ASC-US is seen again, another Pap test is performed in 6 months.
 If ASC-US still persists, your doctor should refer you to a specialist who will perform a colposcopy.